Lavender Oil for Skin: Why It’s Safe, Effective, and Often Misunderstood

 Lavender flowers bloom in a wide variety of brilliant purple hues, from deep blue to pale pink, with some varieties producing pure white petals.
 The leaves are soft, often velvety, and range in color from bright green to silvery grey.

-Scent Of Lavender
+The Scent Of Lavender

 The scent of Lavender is floral and herbaceous and varies greatly depending on the species and the conditions where it is grown.
-Some are sweeter, some more complex, while others have little to no scent.

 Etymology Of The Name

-The name Lavender can be traced back to the Latin word lavare, meaning ‘to wash’.
+The name Lavender can be traced back to the Latin word lavare, meaning “to wash.”

-Traditional Uses Of Lavender Oil
+Historical Uses Of Lavender Oil

 Composition Of Lavender Oil